On The Capacity of Broadcast Channels With Degraded Message Sets and Message Cognition Under Different Secrecy Constraints: BC with Degraded Message Sets and Message Cognition

 Let $\mathcal{X}$, $\mathcal{Y}_1$, $\mathcal{Y}_2$ and $\mathcal{Z}$ be finite input and output sets.
 Then for input and output sequences $x^n \in \mathcal{X}^n$, $y_1^n \in \mathcal{Y}_1^n$, $y_2^n \in \mathcal{Y}_2^n$ and $z^n \in \mathcal{Z}^n$ of length $n$, the discrete memoryless BC is given by

 where $x^n$ represents the transmitted sequence, $y_1^n$, $y_2^n$ and $z^n$ represent the received sequence at the three receivers.
-Before we discuss our model in details, we need to introduce two important classes of BCs, that we will address a lot in our investigation.
-The first one is the class of \textit{less noisy} channels, while the other one is the class of \textit{more capable} channels. \begin{mydef} In a discrete memoryless BC $Q(y,z\arrowvert x)$, $\mathrm{Y}$ is said to be less noisy than $\mathrm{Z}$, also written as $\mathrm{Y \succeq Z}$, if for every random variable $\mathrm{V}$ such that $\mathrm{V - X - (Y,Z)}$ forms a Markov chain, we have
+Before we discuss our model in details, we need to introduce two important classes of BCs, that we will address a lot in our investigation. \begin{mydef} In a discrete memoryless BC $Q(y,z\arrowvert x)$, $\mathrm{Y}$ is said to be less noisy than $\mathrm{Z}$, also written as $\mathrm{Y \succeq Z}$, if for every random variable $\mathrm{V}$ such that $\mathrm{V - X - (Y,Z)}$ forms a Markov chain, we have

 On the other hand, $\mathrm{Y}$ is said to be more capable than $\mathrm{Z}$, if for every input distribution on $\mathrm{X}$, we have

 \end{mydef} The class of more capable channels is strictly wider than the less noisy one.
 It can be shown that any less noisy channel is a more capable one.
 Further, it was shown that the class of less noisy channels contains the physically and stochastically degraded channels \cite{Gamal2}.
 We consider the standard model with a block code of arbitrary but fixed length $n$.
 We consider four different messages sets.
 The first set contains the common messages for all three receivers and is denoted by $\mathcal{M}_c = \llbracket 1,2^{nR_c} \rrbracket$.
 The second set is denoted by $\mathcal{M}_0 = \llbracket 1,2^{nR_0} \rrbracket$ and contains the private common messages for Receivers $1$ and $2$.
 While the last two sets contain the individual private messages $\mathcal{M}_1 = \llbracket 1,2^{nR_1} \rrbracket$ and $\mathcal{M}_2 = \llbracket 1,2^{nR_2} \rrbracket$.
 Further, we assume full message cognition at $\mathrm{Y}_1$ and $\mathrm{Y}_2$\footnote{From this point, we will refer to different receivers by their respective channel outputs interchangeably.}, such that $\mathrm{Y}_1$ is cognizant of the entire message $\mathrm{M}_2$ and $\mathrm{Y}_2$ of the entire message $\mathrm{M}_1$ as shown in Fig. \ref{Fig:BCNS}.